Search in MDM

 Further

-:( Hello if someone helps me, discovered white creamy foam with coffee color in the radiator of my blazer, and the transmission does not work, can it be a transmission oil leakage by the radiator circuit?
-The radiator carries a transmission oil circuit, and the motor temperature does not pass 95%, the radiator had refrigerant, help xfavor, clarify my doubts ...
+:( Hi, if anyone can help me, I discovered a creamy white foam with a brownish tint on the radiator of my Blazer, and the transmission isn't working.
+Could it be a transmission fluid leak through the radiator circuit?
+The radiator has a transmission fluid circuit, and the engine temperature isn't going above 95%.
+The radiator had coolant.
+Please help, clarify my doubts...

 Please connect or create account to join the conversation.